Leaf Collection May Be Delayed.

 While the timely collection of leaves is a priority, so is the health and safety of our crews and residents.
 We have a strict social distancing policy; therefore, we can’t use as many leaf blower crew members simultaneously as we’ve done in previous years.
 Additionally, wet weather like what we had recently can cause delays.
 Our crews are working diligently to help get back on track.

 The DC Department of Public Works (DPW) announced today that the agency will resume its vacuum leaf program when it begins its 2020 leaf collection campaign on Monday, November 9.
 When the leaf collection campaign was launched, District households serviced by DPW were asked to rake leaves into paper bags.
 Paper bags are no longer required for collection.
 Starting today, residents are asked to rake their leaves, for collection, to the curb or into the tree box at the front of the residence.

-Collections will still occur twice in each neighborhood, this year between November 9 and January 30, 2021.
-DPW will provide a limited amount of free bags to assist residents in the transition.
+Collections will still occur twice in each neighborhood, this year between November 9, 2020 and January 30, 2021.

 Launch the Seasonal Leaf Collection Map.